-According to the 2015 Chesapeake Bay Blue Crab Advisory Report, the Bay’s blue crab population is not overfished and overfishing is not occurring, according to the recently released 2013 Chesapeake Bay Blue Crab Advisory Report and Figures.
-While the report highlights the health of the blue crab population, it also recommends continued work to sustain robust crab populations over the long term.
+According to the 2015 Chesapeake Bay Blue Crab Advisory Report, the Bay’s blue crab population is not overfished and overfishing is not occurring, according to the 2014 Chesapeake Bay Blue Crab Advisory Report and Figures.
+This report highlights the current status of the blue crab population and recommends continued work to sustain robust crab populations over the long term.

 National Oceanic and Atmospheric Administration (NOAA)